 - Use or Convert That Property in a Fraudulent Way

-- In Order to Personally Benefit from the Property
+- To Personally Benefit from the Property

 - While Intending to Deprive the Property’s Owner of Their Property